-TTUHSC has been approved by Texas to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
+Texas Tech University Health Sciences Center (TTUHSC) has been approved by the Texas Higher Education Coordinating Board to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
+There are currently three states that are not NC-SARA members.
+TTUHSC continues to work with these states in order to comply with their regulatory requirements authorizing TTUHSC to deliver online education to students in these states: